347956/MahjonTiles/README.md

 This mod adds (Riichi) Mahjong themed/related custom scrap.

 # Scrap
-For now the mod only adds Mahjong Tiles as scrap, but I would like to expand the list in the future with other mahjong related stuff.
+For now the mod only adds Mahjong Tiles as scrap, but I would like to expand the list in the future with other mahjong related stuff such as Mahjong Soul themed scrap.

 ## Mahjong Tiles
 Red fives are rarer but worth more!